Ezekiel in Babylon

-Think about Ezekiel’s flying platform.
-It reminds you that God’s glory and His blessing are not limited to one place.
+Ezekiel’s flying platform reminds us that God’s presence is not limited to one place.
 If God moves you on, His presence will go with you.
 He says, “I will never leave you nor forsake you” (Hebrews 13:5).
 There is no place on earth where His presence cannot go.
-Ezekiel discovered that it was better to be in Babylon with the presence of God, than to be in Jerusalem without it!
+Ezekiel discovered that it was better to be in Babylon with the presence of God than to be in Jerusalem without it!

 - Have you ever said (or thought), “This isn’t how it’s supposed to be!”?